arskom/spyne/doc/source/pages/serializers.rst

 ------

 Soaplib provides a very simple interface for writing custom type.
-Just inherit from soaplib.model.base.Base and override the :meth:`from_xml`, :meth:`to_parent_element` and :meth:`add_to_schema` classmethods.:
+Just inherit from soaplib.core.model.base.Base and override the :meth:`from_xml`, :meth:`to_parent_element` and :meth:`add_to_schema` classmethods.:

 .. code-block:: python

-    from soaplib.model.base import Base
+    from soaplib.core.model.base import Base

     class MySerializer(Base):
         @classmethod